DanNixon/maker-space-wiki/src/proposal/problem_statement.md

 - It is not very print friendly
 - It generally looks pretty bad

-The problem is certain both content and platform, however having a platform that generates actually nice documentation from a commonly used markup would certainly be a starting point in having more documentation written and kept up to date.
+The problem is certainly both content and platform, however having a platform that generates actually nice documentation from a commonly used markup would certainly be a starting point in having more documentation written and kept up to date.